Bexley Habitat Triangle Edition

 By planting native plants, we are cultivating our land to create a Homegrown National Park to support our pollinators who in turn GREATLY support us!
 Native plants pack a powerful sustainability punch: they support our birds and pollinators, assist in flood prevention, fight climate change, and protect the aesthetic that defines the Midwest.
 With the majority of land in the US developed, our ecosystems are threatened.
 Homeowners are in an incredible position to restore biodiversity and protect ecosystems and it’s as simple as using our properties to plant native!

-Since 2021, Green Bexley’s Love Your Alley has distributed and/or installed 5000 native plants to residents, installed 80 native gardens, and hosted 18 educational events.
-In addition, local artists painted 27 murals and we’ve held three festivals.
-We’ve also banded together with local schools working with over 350 students from Bexley High School and Columbus School for Girls.
-We will continue these efforts in April and we’d love for YOU to join us!
+Since 2021, Green Bexley’s Love Your Alley has distributed and/or installed 8000 native plants to residents, installed 110 native gardens, and hosted 18 educational events.
+In addition, local artists painted 30 murals and we’ve held three festivals and one native plant giveaway.
+We’ve also banded together with local schools working with over 400 students from Bexley High School and Columbus School for Girls and St Charles Prep.
+We will continue these efforts in March and we’d love for YOU to join us!
 Also, we hope to secure funding to offer a community plant give away this year as well.
 Stay tuned for more info.

-Thank you to the Village & Wilderness for their generous grant for the Bexley Habitat Triangle and to Edge Effect, The City of Bexley, Franklin Soil and Water Conservation District, Catch the Water, and Columbus Landworks for their in-kind donations.
-Thank you to the Bexley Community Foundation and to the Franklin Soil and Water Conservation District for the generous funding for our Native Plant Giveaway on May 4th!
+Thank you to the Village & Wilderness for their generous grant for the Bexley Habitat Triangle and to Edge Effect, The City of Bexley, Franklin Soil and Water Conservation District and Catch the Water for their in-kind donations.

 Program Information & Resources